Research in priority areas

 This initiative will support research teams to undertake innovative research in the field of chronic inflammation.

-This initiative manages and oversees the research components of the two major Government of Canada initiatives in HIV/AIDS: the Federal Initiative to Address HIV/AIDS in Canada and the Canadian HIV Vaccine Initiative.
+This initiative manages and oversees the research components of the two major Government of Canada initiatives in HIV/AIDS and STBBI: the Federal Initiative to Address HIV/AIDS and STBBI in Canada and the Canadian HIV Vaccine Initiative.

 |Canadian Longitudinal Study on Aging (CLSA)